udugama/ctm-test/README.md

 # Credit Card Verify API

-# About the test dspecifications
+# About the test specifications

-* Strongly typesd typescipt Langage been used.
+* Strongly typed `typescipt` langauge been used.
-* `VS Code` Editor is used with typescipt and tslint plugin.
 * Request specification is upgraded to give more context the the verify request.
-* Docker files to run the app in the dockerised environmentfor portability.
+* `Docker` files to run the app in the dockerised environmentfor portability.
-* Mongo db database is used and saved every request for demonstration pupose.
+* `Mongodb` database is used and saved every request for demonstration pupose.
-* Request and Response Schema and type validations in place to demonstrate the utilization of json schema.
+* Request and Response Schema and type validations in place to demonstrate the utilization of `json schema`.
-* Jest Test suite is implimented to run unit tests.
+* `Jest` Test suite is implimented to run unit tests.
+* Integrated tests added to test endpoints end to end functionality and the suite uses `newman` suite.

 ## intro

+Node v10.16.3 is used for development.

-Enpoing is developed using `koa.js` framework and mongodb document database.
+Enpoing is developed using `koa.js` framework and `mongodb` document database.

 Code is written in Typescript and compilation is performed using typescript engine.